hsjobeki/nix-types/README.md

 __Disclaimer: While `types` are great.
 This doesnt introduce any types into nix.__

-This project aims to induce some *convention* on the current typing system in nix.
+This project aims to find *convention* on the current typing system in nix. (`Type:` doc-stings) And Enhances them so it is possible to express every nix type within that system.

 ## Scope